Kejelaansha/inet_4031_adduser_scrip/README.md

 ### Preparing the Environment

-Before running the script, ensure Python 3 is installed on your system.
-You can verify this by running `python3 --version` in your terminal.
-If Python 3 is not installed, you will need to install it using your distribution's package manager.
+Before executing the script, it is essential to ensure that Python 3 is installed on your system.
+If Python 3 is already installed, you can proceed to run the script.
+If not, you can install it using your distribution's package manager.

 ### Running the Script